-However, conventional wiki software has a variety of limitations.
-Knowledge captured tends to grow old quickly and, in many cases, no one knows who owns it or when it was last updated.
-When people stop trusting the knowledge they find, or searches become too complex, they stop searching.
+However, conventional intranet wiki software has a variety of limitations.
+Information captured when creating a company wiki tends to grow old quickly and, in many cases, no one knows who owns it or when it was last updated.
+When people stop trusting the information they find, or searches become too complex, they stop searching.

 There are tons of popular wiki softwares out there, so it helps to take into consideration the basic features, benefits, and limitations of each one.

 Here are a few of the more popular wiki software offerings.
 Depending on your business needs, you may want a simple wiki (that is essentially a private Wikipedia), or one that offers integrations into your existing tech stack.
 Here are a few internal wiki offerings:

 Guru is a powerful, next-generation wiki that works everywhere you do.
 While it comes with all of the benefits and flexibility of collaboration that traditional wikis offer, thanks to its integrations and browser extension, it doesn't require navigating out of your current workflow to find (or contribute) answers.
 Learn more about Guru.

 This is an open-source, free wiki software engine.
 Fun fact: This is the software that Wikipedia is built on!
 And although MediaWiki allows users to create and edit web page content without requiring the use of CSS or HTML, it has its drawbacks.This software is versatile and simple to set up initially, but it is designed for knowledge to be stored and not necessarily used.
 This can damage the long-term health and adoption of your knowledge base.